 Well, welcome to the club!
 Almost all people with curly hair have more than one texture somewhere on their heads.
-Most have two, some even have three.
-Before we get into how to care for it, let’s see exactly what’s going on.
+Most have two; some even have three.
+Before we get into how to take care of multi-textured hair, let’s discuss what exactly it is.

 Hair can have more than one texture for different reasons, but the primary reason is genetics.
 Maybe your Dad or Grandad has a looser curl pattern than your Mom or Grandma, so you get both textures on one head.
 There are some other reasons for it though:

 “Hair can have more than one texture for different reasons, but the primary reason is genetics.”Ghanima Abdullah

 You’re Transitioning to Natural Hair